Pancit

-Noodles were introduced to the Philippines by Chinese immigrants over the centuries.
-They have been fully adopted and nativized into the local cuisine, even incorporating Spanish influences.
-There are numerous regional types of pancit throughout the Philippines, usually differing on the available indigenous ingredients of an area.
-Unique variants do not use noodles at all, but instead substitute it with strips of coconut, young papaya, mung bean sprouts, bamboo shoots, or seaweed.
+Noodles were introduced to the Philippines by Chinese immigrants.
+They have been fully adopted and nativized into the local cuisine, also incorporating Spanish influences.
+There are numerous regional types of pancit throughout the Philippines, usually differing on the available indigenous ingredients.
+Some variants do not use noodles at all, but instead substitute it with strips of coconut, young papaya, mung bean sprouts, bamboo shoots, 'takway' ("pansit ng bukid") or seaweed.